What’s the cheapest way to get from Kingston to Toronto?

 $30 – $40 per seat (2h45 travel time on average)

-Poparide is a ridesharing platform with over 250,000 members in Canada.
+Poparide is a carpooling platform with over 1 million members in Canada.
 Drivers post their empty seats on the platform and passengers pay for their fair share of the trip.
 Everybody wins!

 Anyone driving from Kingston to Toronto can easily cover their gas costs by collecting gas money from passengers going the same way.
 Fewer cars on the road also mean less traffic and a smaller environmental footprint.

 Megabus is a low-cost express bus service that runs daily between different cities in Canada, the United States, and the United Kingdom.
-On the Kingston to Toronto corridor, you can find between 7 to 14 daily Megabus trips on average, each way.
+On the Kingston to Toronto corridor, you can find 5 to 6 daily Megabus trips on average, each way.

 Please note that Megabus tickets are non-refundable but “they can be traded in for another journey up to 3 hours before your original scheduled departure” according to Megabus’ FAQ.
 There will be additional fees if you decide to change your booking.